Become a Digital Nomad in Spain

-Process of becoming a Digital Nomad in Spain
+The process of becoming a Digital Nomad in Spain

 - You need to apply for the Non Lucrative Residence Permit and the Business Activity Residence Permit at your local Spanish Consulate.
 You need to allow for the time it will take to gather all the required documents, with their legalisations and translations.

 This process may take around four to six weeks.
 However, there’s also the time needed to create a company for the Business Activity Residence Permit.

 2. Once the application is presented at the Consulate, the Spanish administration will have 90 days to resolve the application.
 Then, if your application is approved, you will be able to enter Spain.
 You can apply for your Foreigner Identity Card, known as a TIE, by registering with the Town Hall.

 The applicant has 90 days to apply for this residence card.
 Then, after residing for ten years in Spain with this permit, the holder can apply for Spanish citizenship.

 *For the Business Activity Residence Permit, the holder must register with Spanish Social Security.

 You want to set up a company in Spain and work as its administrator